 Let’s face it: when your marketing strategy is working just fine, the status quo is a comfortable place to be.
 However, comfort can lead to complacency, and complacency has the power to render a brand irrelevant in today’s marketplace.

-That’s why we have mad respect for the brands who dared to do something different in 2018.
+That’s why we have tons of respect for the brands who dared to do something different in 2018.
 Here are a few of the admirable, out-of-the box marketing stunts and PR campaigns we’re thankful for this year.

 Capitalizing on a Generation-Wide Obsession